jorge-cardoso/tmp/ultra_scale_aiops.md

 + Duration
 	+ `15.03.2023` -- `15.03.2024`
 + Deliverables
 	+ D1.
-Tool/Library to predict the failrue of hardrives
+Tool/Library to predict the failure of hardrives
 	+ D2.
 Powerpoint report with tool design and evaluation in production

 # Description

 + **Goal**
-	+ Develop a PoC which demonstrated the benefits of Edge AI w.r.t. latency, response time and bandwidth
+	+ Develop a PoC which demonstrated the benefits of Quantum computing w.r.t. latency, response time and bandwidth
 + **Background**
 	+ In recent years, cloud computing has become a central part of the AI evolution.
 To better address requirements, businesses are becoming aware of the need to bring the technology closer to customers.
 Thus, Edge AI is emerging as a solution that uses ML to process data generated at the local level.
 + **Problem**